Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 What Arsenal brings to the table on Armored Choir is an eighties influenced blend of melodic metal, commercial hard rock, AOR and melodic rock.
 Comparisons to other female fronted acts of the era such as Vixen, Scarlet Red and Ransom would not be unfounded as would Stryper, Guardian, Angelica, Dokken and a host of others.
 The album finds the band displaying a penchant for composing a quality hard rock number, the likes of “Turn Around”, “Someone Believes In You”, “Take It Away” and “You’re No Good For Me” all standing out as a result of their guitar driven energy and momentum.
 But Armored Choir, in the end, however, proves an inconsistent listen in that for every choice track such as “Armored Choir” and “The Valley” (two of the heavier pieces here) and the infectious “Bishop Of Souls” there is a “Come Back To You”, “Forever Yours” and “The Candle… The Flame” that forces me to hit the skip button.

 Christine Steel, for a lack of better words, steals (no pun intended) the show as a result of the breathtaking range to her delivery.
 Nothing less than a first rate talent, she displays the needed amount of emotion on ballads such as “Forever Yours” and “The Candle… The Flame” while exhibiting significant dynamics on more up-tempo tracks along the lines of “Armored Choir”, “Turn Around” and “Bishop Of Souls”.
-J.D.
-Miller handles all guitar duties, nailing some bluesy leads on “Someone Believes In You” and “You’re No Good For Me” and cutting loose in more ardent fashion on “Take It Away” and “The Valley”.
-Bassist Kandy Slaughter and drummer Dave Caliano round out the rhythm section.
+The guitars on “Someone Believes In You” and “You’re No Good For Me” are more bluesy.
+While on “Take It Away” and “The Valley” the guitars are loose and in a more ardent fashion.
+Bassist Kandi Slaughter and drummer Dave Caliano round out the rhythm section nicely.

 Armored Choir could be improved upon from a production standpoint.
-Yes, the sound here is quite polished, but, on the other hand, the lead vocals end up placed a bit forward in the mix while the rhythm guitar deserves to come across in a heavier and edgier sounding manner.
+Yes, the sound here is quite polished, but, on the other hand, the rhythm guitar needs to come across in a heavier and edgier sounding manner.
 The end result is a slightly watered down effort that, in my opinion, fails to do the bands true sound the justice it deserves.

 “Turn Around” begins the album to several seconds of open air rhythm guitar before progressing through its first verse at a resolute mid-tempo pace.
 Breaking out in spirited fashion, the song culminates as it obtains a chorus highlighted by Christine’s abundant vocal delivery.
 “Turn Around” delivers a straightforward salvation message: